AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 Here you can specify package names for which AdGuard should bypass QUIC traffic.

+#### Reconfigure Automatic proxy when network changes

+Enable this setting if you want the protection to restart to reconfigure the automatic proxy settings when the device connects to another network.
+The state of this setting affects operation only if the current Routing Mode is Automatic proxy.

 #### IPv6 filtering

 If enabled, AdGuard filters IPv6 networks if an IPv6 network interface is available.